roman-milk/roman-milk.github.io/twin-times.md

+===

- ****** Twin Times Ch.
-02 ****** bygeronimo_appleby© 'Oh!' she cried in surprise as the hot stuff spattered against her skin.
+'Oh!' she cried in surprise as the hot stuff spattered against her skin.
 'God Sammy, how much of the stuff can one man hold.'
 Aunt Felicity wiped my viscous cream from her face, leaving the stuff that clung to her blouse unheeded.
 She stood a little unsteadily and pulled her skirt down over her thighs.

  No sooner had she recovered her modesty than an approaching car's headlights split the night sky, and seconds later someone sped past us as they headed home.
 Aunt Felicity grabbed my arm and we laughed at our close call as we carried on down the lane towards the house.